Graduation & Convocation

 - Master's students should Calculate their Degree Fee to avoid the surprise of being assessed a balance upon graduation.

-Students should review their names on ACORN, as this is the name that will appear on their diploma.
-Your name on the title page and abstract of your thesis must also be exactly as you are officially registered on ACORN.
+Your name on the title page and abstract of your thesis (if applicable) must also be exactly as it appears on ACORN.

 Managing Outstanding & Degree Fees